giovere/step-restassured-sample-project/README.md

 ## Description
 This repository contains a sample project, showcasing integration between STEP (Java) and REST Assured.
-Test-cases are based on the [httpbin.org](http://httpbin.org) endpoints.
+Test-Scenario is based on the [httpbin.org](http://httpbin.org) endpoints and can be used as an initialization project to get started.

 ## Test-Scenario